Welcome to my site! My name is Sean Ronkoske.

 After closing on over 1,000 deals in 5 years, i have created a system.

-I have a process that will take your property from no exposure to “SOLD!” in 1 week.
+I have a process that will take your property from no exposure to “SOLD!” with VERY little hassle on

-Because I am willing to allocate $1,000 of my own cash, on YOUR property.
+Because I am willing to allocate $1,000 of my own cash, on YOUR property… which means lots of buyer

 Then, we will place ads, send mailers, and promote your property all around the web.